AriFordsham/GHCWiki/debugging/compiler.md

 - Add `-ddump-simpl` to see the optimised Core output.
 There are a number of other `-ddump-x` flags; see the user manual.

 - The flag `-dppr-debug` makes the `-ddump-x` flags print much more verbose output.
 Use this if you are getting desperate!

+## Adding debugging code to the compiler

+- `Outputable.pprTrace` is a nice way to print trace messages from the compiler

+- `ASSERT(p)`, `ASSERT2(p,msg)`, `WARN(p,msg)` are assertions and warning enabled only when the compiler is compiled with `-DDEBUG`.
+There are also variants of these that work better in a monad setting; see [compiler/HsVersions.h](/trac/ghc/browser/ghc/compiler/HsVersions.h).